Many celebrities have sought treatment

 A number of other stars have sought treatment for drug or alcohol problems, including Haley Joel Osment (star of The Sixth Sense), Mel Gibson, Robin Williams, Robert Downey Jr., and soprano Andrea Gruber, who sang with the Metropolitan Opera.

-Many talented artists can be identified as unusually sensitive, and sometimes use drugs or alcohol to deal with that sensitivity.
+Many talented artists can be identified as unusually sensitive, and may use drugs or alcohol to help deal with their sensitivity.

 Awareness can be overwhelming

 Psychologist Elaine Aron identifies The Highly Sensitive Person [the title of one of her books] as someone having an uncommonly sensitive nervous system, and says it is a normal occurrence for about 15 to 20 percent of the population.